 “Next, it was how am I going to price my services?
 What are the norms?
 What price model was I going to use?
 I had to rethink a whole bunch of things I didn’t realize I was going to have to rethink.
 David was helpful because I didn’t know what I didn’t know.”

-Today, Mark will meets David every couple of months, reviewing his plans and making adjustments.
+Today, Mark meets with David every couple of months, reviewing his plans and making adjustments.
 Working with David was fun, Mark says, especially during those early, crucial decisions.

 David has also put Mark in touch with other resources to help him launch the business, such as website builders and graphic designers.
 “He gets me to the right people, who can do the things I’m not very good at,” Mark says.